niieani/gpt-tokenizer/README.md

 The playground is published under a memorable URL: https://gpt-tokenizer.dev/

-You can play with the package in the browser using the [Playground](https://codesandbox.io/s/gpt-tokenizer-tjcjoz?fontsize=14&hidenavigation=1&theme=dark).
+You can play with the package in the browser using the CodeSandbox [Playground](https://codesandbox.io/s/gpt-tokenizer-tjcjoz?fontsize=14&hidenavigation=1&theme=dark).

 [![GPT Tokenizer Playground](./docs/gpt-tokenizer.png)](https://codesandbox.io/s/gpt-tokenizer-tjcjoz?fontsize=14&hidenavigation=1&theme=dark)

 The playground mimics the official [OpenAI Tokenizer](https://platform.openai.com/tokenizer).

 ## Usage

+The library provides various functions to transform text into (and from) a sequence of integers (tokens) that can be fed into an LLM model.
+The transformation is done using a Byte Pair Encoding (BPE) algorithm used by OpenAI.

 ```typescript
 import {